ArloL/arlol.github.io/Thesis.md

 ##	Framework

-A Framework has …
+> What is a Framework to me?

 ## Device Interaction

+> What is Device Interaction to me?

-There are obviously two parts here:
+There are obviously two parts here: Device and Interaction.

 ### Devices

-Basically just a list of possible devices:
+Basically just a list of all the possible devices:

 *	Mobile devices
 	*	Tablets